metafacture/metafacture-tutorial/03_Introduction_into_Metafacture-Fix.md

 title: "Ordinary vices"
 ```

-The `fix` module in Metafacture is used to manipulate the input data filtering fields we would like to see.
+The Fix module, called by `fix`, in Metafacture is used to manipulate the input data filtering fields we would like to see.
 Only one fix-function was used: `retain`, which throws away all the data from the input except the stated `"title"` field.
 Normally all incoming data is passed through, unless it is somehow manipulated or a `retain` function is used.

 HINT: As long as you embedd the fix functions in the Flux Workflow, you have to use double quotes to fence the fix functions,
 and single quotes in the fix functions.
 As we did here: `fix ("retain('title')")`